Fertility Drugs for Men to Deal with Infertility

 A man’s fertility depends on the quantity and quality of his sperm.
-If a man’s sperm quantity and quality are low, it will either be very difficult for him to impregnate a woman or he will not be able to do it at all.
-Around one in every 20 men have fertility problems, mostly concerning a low sperm count, while only one in every 100 men will not be able to produce sperm at all.
+If a man’s sperm quantity and quality are low, he won’t be able to impregnate a woman.
+Around one in every 50 men have fertility problems, mostly concerning a low sperm count, while only one in every 100 men will not be able to produce sperm at all.

 When Should Men Use Fertility Drugs?